Biriatou

 Biriatou (/fr/; Biriatu) is a village and a commune in the Pyrénées-Atlantiques department in southwestern France.
 It is part of the traditional Basque province of Labourd.

 The village lies on the edge of a hill rising east to the minor mount Xoldokogaina (486 m), the first noticeable prominence across the Spanish-French border at the lower Bidasoa.
 The hiking trail GR 10 crosses the village, heading east through the southern side of Xoldokogaina.

+During World War II between 1941 and 1944, the Comet Escape Line helped 776 people, mostly British and American airmen who had been shot down over Nazi-occupied Europe, escape to Spain.
+The main route for crossing into Spain was about 1 mile south of Biriatou.
+Comet Line operatives and Basque guides led escaping airmen across the Bidasoa River at night.
+The border crossing was illegal and clandestine because of Spanish, French, and German patrols.
+Comet leader Antoine d'Ursel, a Belgian, and American airman J. F. Burch were drowned in the flooded river on the night of 23-24 December 1943.
+A memorial in their honor has been placed near the river crossing where they drowned.

 European road carriers and travellers are acquainted with the name, Basque for 'gate/pass of the way' (bide + ate), on account of the border customs and toll at the AP-8 - A-63 motorway to the west of the actual village, often jammed with vehicles and long queues.